zendidi/zendidi/README.md

 - 🌱 I’m currently learning <br /> Unity development (Working on some projects and following tutorials/ keep in tuch about what's new on the engine/ ...)

-- 💞️ I’m looking to collaborate on <br /> VIDEOGAMES.
+- 💞️ I’m looking to collaborate on <br /> <br /> VIDEOGAMES.
 And work with a team to share skills and fun

-I'm ready to work ANYWHERE on Earth.
+I'm ready to work ANYWHERE on Earth.<br />
 I've a grade (+3 years after Highschool, more infos on CV )

 - 📫 How to reach me